douglasfinlay/cue-note/README.md

 ## About

-_Cue Note_ is a desktop utility to remotely add and edit notes in an Eos show file.
+CueNote is a desktop utility to remotely add and edit notes in an Eos show file.

 ## Getting Started

 ### Prebuilt Binary

-_Cue Note_ is available for Windows and macOS.
+CueNote is available for Windows and macOS.
 Download the latest binary for your platform from the [Releases](https://github.com/douglasfinlay/cue-note/releases) page.

 ### Building from Source